tstuefe/JEP387/jep.md

 ### Preface

 Since JEP 122 [\[1\]](#footnote1), class metadata live in off-heap memory ("metaspace").
-Their lifetime is mostly bound to that of the loading class loader, so the metaspace allocator is at its heart an arena-based allocator [\[2\]](#footnote2).
+Their lifetime is bound to that of the loading class loader, so the metaspace allocator is at its heart an arena-based allocator [\[2\]](#footnote2).

-It manages memory in per-class-loader arenas, from which the loader allocates via cheap pointer bump.
+It manages memory in per-class-loader arenas from which the loader allocates via cheap pointer bump.
 When the class loader gets collected, these arenas are returned to the metaspace for future reuse.

 ### Proposed improvements